-The role of High-Order Derivatives as Hidden Variables can be verified by using the Equivalence Principal when acceleration is equal to gravitational field.
-Then the correlation factor for entangled photons polarization measurements may be presented as
+The role of high-order derivatives as hidden variables can be verified by using the equivalence principle when acceleration is equal to the gravitational field.
+Then, the correlation factor for entangled photons polarization measurements may be presented as

-Here, the random variables distribution function may be considered uniform, with the photon polarization varying from $0$ to $\pi $:
+Here, the random-variable distribution function may be considered uniform, with photon polarization varying from $0$ to $\pi $:

 According to the definition,